2022 Winners and Finalists

 Patrick White, Globe and Mail, for his feature on a book club at a federal prison near Kingston, Ont.

 Special Topic: Indigenous Issues-Climate Change

-WINNER: Gordon Hoekstra, Glenda Luymes and Nathan Griffiths, The Vancouver Sun, for their data-driven investigation into the readiness of B.C. communities for a world of increasing fires and floods.
+WINNER: Gordon Hoekstra, Glenda Luymes and Nathan Griffiths, The Vancouver Sun/The Province, for their data-driven investigation into the readiness of B.C. communities for a world of increasing fires and floods.

 - We’re not prepared when extreme wildfires, flooding hit B.C.
 Here’s why.

 - Fire & Flood, Facing Two Extremes: Not keeping up is catching up with B.C.

 - Fire & Flood, Facing Two Extremes: Spend now or future wildfires will be far worse in B.C.

 - Fire & Flood, Facing Two Extremes: B.C.
 First Nations fight for a seat at the planning table